SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch.md

 (target-node-undergroundfeeder)=
 ### UndergroundFeeder
-The `UndergroundFeeder (Aeon.Foraging)` node establishes a connection to the [feeder](target-feeder) hardware module assembly through a [Harp output expander](harp-tech:api/Harp.OutputExpander).
+The `UndergroundFeeder (Aeon.Foraging)` node establishes a connection to the [foraging patch](target-foraging-patch) hardware module assembly through a [Harp output expander](harp-tech:api/Harp.OutputExpander).
-It also defines the basic functions of the feeder and a workflow to configure the device operation properties.
+It also defines the basic functions of the foraging patch and a workflow to configure the device operation properties.
 The device uses the standardised Harp communication protocol, producing timestamped Harp messages when device events occur.

 #### Inputs